 Markus Wolf was the legendary head of the Hauptverwaltung Aufklärung (HVA), the East German foreign intelligence service.
 The HVA was much better at its work than its West German counterpart, the Bundesnachrichtendienst (BND).
 Intelligence gathering by the BND in East Germany was of persistently low quality and rarely went beyond what anybody could have read in the newspapers.
 The reason is simple.
 Markus Wolf had inflitrated the BND so effectively that much of its activity was steered from the HVA.

 Wolf’s successes, naturally enough, were well hidden.
 Not until after the collapse of East Germany in 1989, could their true significance come to light.
-Everywhere that mattered, agents of the HVA had been burrowing away.
+Everywhere that mattered, agents of the HVA had been burrowing away productively.
 West German political parties, commercial enterprises, trade unions, the police and the armed forces, the different security services, even artists’ networks, sports clubs and terrorist organisations, had been penetrated, sometimes at the highest levels.

 In 1987, General Wolf stood down, to widespread surprise.
 His superiors cited health reasons.
 Others pointed to a vengeful ex-wife and to the complications she posed for security.
 Wolf himself claimed a pressing need to write a book.
 His fictionalised memoir, Die Troika, duly appeared in 1989.
 It tells the story of two Germans and an American who went to school together in Moscow in the 1930s and whose lives took different directions after 1939.
 Unusually, Die Troika was published simultaneously in West and East Germany.
 Bravely critical of the Communist past, it was widely seen as a call for a reform of the East German regime.
 Vic Fischer, one of the three boys portrayed in the book, and later an American academic, took issue with its nimbus of veracity.
 Wolf, he claimed, had altered important details of people and events for the sake of a political message.
 For Wolf, the truth was a tool to be re-calibrated as required.

 The heady days of October 1989 put Markus Wolf on centre stage.
 Ordinary East Germans, tired of the contradiction between Communist ideals and the dysfunctional reality, had taken to the streets in protest, and Wolf appeared in public to argue for an end to the sclerotic political structures.
 Wolf always denied holding political ambitions.
-But with his impeccable Communist credentials, now augmented with the credentials of the visionary reformer, he was the perfect leader-in-waiting.
+But with his impeccable Communist pedigree, now augmented with the credentials of the visionary reformer, he was the perfect leader-in-waiting.
 He could have become an East German version of Gorbachev.

 Then came the books and TV appearances.
 His tussles with his boss, Mielke, the boorish Minister for State Security, became public knowledge, as did his misgivings about Ulbricht and Honecker, the long-time leaders of Party and State.
 He professed shock and disappointment at the acts of repression carried out by the regime against its own citizens, even if it was that same Ministry for State Security in which he had been Deputy Minister that had carried out those acts.
 He claimed to have known nothing about the Berlin Wall until it appeared in front of his eyes.
 While not completely implausible, these denials suggest that Wolf had chosen not to see and not to hear what was going on around him, somewhat like the mass of Germans under Hitler, who the young Markus Wolf had roundly despised.
 Unlike the ‘ordinary decent German’ of the 1930s, Wolf was a member of the elite with privileged access to information.
 If he looked away, he must have known exactly what it was he should not see.